 Contrary to popular belief, SEO is alive and well, and it’s more important than ever.
-In fact, Google is the largest source of website traffic referral with 57.8% of all site traffic attributed to Google.
+In fact, Google is the largest source of website referral traffic with 57.8% of all site traffic attributed to Google.

 In this brand new SEO guide for beginners (and intermediates), you’ll learn SEO basics, like what SEO is and how search engines work.
 But you’ll also learn how to master SEO fundamentals to accelerate your SEO skills, grow your organic traffic, and quickly progress from SEO newbie to search engine optimization whiz.

 This guide is not just an introduction to SEO’s essentials; it’s a complete SEO tutorial with all you need to know to dominate Google in 2021.
-I’m covering
+I’m covering:

 - How to conduct an SEO audit

 - Smart keyword research